anapysasi/TDA-for-random-walks/Documentation_rand_walk.md

 ### Return to zero

 In most of the study we are really interested in making sure that the graph which we are computing the peristence starts and ends in zero.
-For that, the program has an extra function which extract the line that joins the start point $x_0 =(0,0)$ and end point $x_T = (T,S_t)$ [I should add here what Peter said about why making this transformation doesn't really matter for the persistence.
-Just to make sense of why are we doing this].
+For that, the program has an extra function which extract the line that joins the start point ![f6]  and end point ![f7].

 Let's show an example of a random walk, in which we indicate the line that we are going to substract and after that we'll compute the resulting graph.